Mealman1551/ArchivedDataCodec/README.md

 ## Contact

 Have questions or want to learn more?
-Feel free to reach out via [this mail address](mailto:nathandubuy4+adc@gmail.com).
+Open an issue in the GitHub repository.
+[Open the issues page](https://github.com/Mealman1551/ArchivedDataCodec/issues)
 ---

 ## Notes